bluecapesecurity/PWF/README.md

 *Mac/Linux*: Open terminal and navigate to the folder.
 Obtain hashes by executing: `shasum <file>`

-## Forensic analysis
+## Set up Your Forensic Workstation
 6) Set up a forensic VM as outlined in the following link: https://bluecapesecurity.com/build-your-forensic-workstation/
+* It is recommended to install a Windows 2019 Server VM from the Microsoft Evaluation Center.
+    * Create a new VM in Virtualbox.
+Assign at least **4 GB of RAM and 80 GB of disk storage with the dynamically allocated option** selected.
+This means the disk will start small (e.g. basic size of Windows 10-20 GB in size) and grows as we add more data.
+    * Install VirtualBox Guest Additions and enable shared clipboard and file sharing with the evidence folder on the host system.
+    * When the Windows system is installed, follow the instructions in the section "Configure the Windows Environment – DFIR Best Practices".
-* Install the following tools:
+* When the setup is complete, install the following tools:
-    * Ubuntu Windows subsystem for Linux, Volatility
+    * Kali Linux subsystem, Volatility
-    * Arsenal Image Mounter, FTK Imager, Eric Zimmerman Tools, RegRipper, Notepad++
+    * Arsenal Image Mounter, FTK Imager, Eric Zimmerman Tools, RegRipper, EventLog Explorer, Notepad++

-Take snapshots !

-to be continued...
+* Take a snapshot once the setup is complete.

+## Forensic Analysis

+With the forensic workstation installed and the evidence created, we can now beginn with the analysis of the memory and disk images.

+Happy forensicating!

 Copyright © 2022 BlueCapeSecurity
 www.bluecapesecurity.com